 Parry Lagoons Nature Reserve

-We could see wetlands, bottle trees, rivers, and in distant mountain ranges.
-Then we walked back across a vast plains covered with grass.
-Traces on the trail indicated that the whole place was flooded in the wet season.
+We could see wetlands, bottle trees, rivers, and distant mountain ranges.
+Then we walked back across vast plains covered with grass.
+Traces on the trial indicated that the whole place was flooded in the wet season.